 CBD is taking the world by storm.
 It has blossomed in popularity to become a worldwide phenomenon.
 But just what is this supposedly miraculous compound?
 Where does it come from and what does it do?
 What is CBD?

 The abbreviation “CBD” is short for the word cannabidiol.
 It’s part of a class of compounds known as cannabinoids.

+Cannabis plants are rich in over a hundred cannabinoids.
 You can find cannabinoids in all sorts of biological systems.
 But the most famous is their namesake: the cannabis plant.
-Cannabis plants are rich in over a hundred cannabinoids and these intriguing compounds can provide many benefits.

 Everything You Need to Know about CBD